chaendizzle/Terran-Tanks/README_trimmed.txt

  - High Templar: A fragile spellcaster that can summon powerful psionic storms.
 These storms deal damage over time in a large area of effect, and can singlehandedly destroy masses of air and ground units.
 Built from the Experimental Factory.

+ - Immortal: Hard-hitting and extremely durable robotic walker that attacks land targets.
+Can activate a barrier shield to become temporarily invulnerable.
+Built from the Tier 2 Mech Factory.

+ - Phoenix: Sturdy, yet very mobile air superiority fighter.
+Built from the Tier 1 Air Factory.

  - Stalker: Fast, lightly shielded robotic walker that can teleport short distances.
 Can attack both ground and air.
 Built from the Tier 1 Mech Factory.

  - Void Ray: Anti-Shield cruiser armed with a heavy laser.
 Does high shield damage, but struggles against masses of units and non-shielded targets.
 Can attack both land and air.
 Built from the Tier 2 Air Factory.